 It just so happens that when the time comes for budget cuts, marketing is the one that gets tightened.
-This can, however, be counterproductive because you need to market and bring in business in order to get more money for the budget.
-But don’t fear, if your budget has been cut there are still ways that you make the most of it.
+However, this can be counterproductive because you need to market and bring in business to get more money for the budget.
+But don’t fear.
+If your budget has been cut, there are still ways you can make the most of it.

 It’s all about not panicking, evaluating the situation and prioritising your efforts.
-It may mean a revamp of your marketing strategy so that it focuses on reaching your objectives but also measures your Return on Investment (ROI).
+It may mean revamping your marketing strategy to focus on reaching your objectives and measuring your Return on Investment (ROI).

-So let’s get started with 4 key actions to take:
+So, let’s get started with four key actions to take:

 1. Evaluate your existing data against your goals

-This seems like an obvious first step but it’s actually a really important one which many businesses carry out incorrectly.
-Some businesses only focus on vanity metrics such as overall traffic or likes on Facebook.
-But these metrics may not actually mean anything in terms of clients coming into your business and buying your products.
-In order to know if your marketing is working you should map out your tactics and channels and limit it to only transactions which have happened and total revenue from these.
+This seems like an obvious first step, but it’s a really important one which many businesses carry out incorrectly.
+Some businesses only focus on vanity metrics such as overall traffic or page likes on Facebook.
+But these metrics may not actually mean anything in terms of gaining new clients.

-This will help you to see which forms of marketing are working for you and which are not performing as expected.
 Once you know this, you can re-distribute your budget into the channels which are better performing.
-Limiting your metrics to these also allows you to better prove your ROI, so when the next budget comes around you can prove your worth when it comes to marketing.
+Limiting your metrics to these also allows you to better prove your Return on Investment (ROI), so when the next budget comes around, you can prove your worth when it comes to marketing.

 2. Narrow your targeting

 Understanding your audience is vital to impactful marketing.
-However, your audiences may change over time.
-As a result of this, you may be wasting money targeting the “wrong” people.
-So it may be worthwhile re-connecting with your audiences in order to define who your ideal customer is and who is more likely to buy from you.
+However, your audience may change over time.
+As a result, you may be wasting money targeting the “wrong” people.
+So it may be worthwhile re-connecting with your audience to define who your ideal customer is and who is more likely to buy from you.

-This could be done through a survey of existing customers in order to find out more about them (budget depending).
+This could be done through a survey of existing customers to find out more about them.
 If you include questions such as “How did you hear about us?” you can also see how well your marketing channels are working.
-Utilising analytic tools online can also help find out where people came from to make your data more reliable.
+Utilising online analytics tools can also help find out where people came from to make your data more reliable.

 3. If you have limited data, go with what you know

-Sometimes the data isn’t complete, or isn’t what you need, when you need it.
-This isn’t a problem limited to just your business, in fact, quite a few businesses suffer from it and have done for years.
-As a result, you may not have all the data available in order to make an informed decision about which channel to go for.
-If this happens, it may be best to make some “safe bets”.
+Sometimes, the data isn’t complete; or isn’t what you need when you need it.
+This isn’t a problem limited to just your business, in fact, quite a few businesses suffer from it and have done so for years.
+As a result, you may not have all the data available to make an informed decision about which channel to go for.
+If this happens, making some “safe bets” may be best.

-Also keep on top of your SEO and content as these can also produce good ROI.
+Also, keep on top of your Search Engine Optimisation (SEO) and content, as these can also produce good ROI.

 4. Invest in efficiency

-Training If the marketing budget has been cut, it’s likely that there have been other cuts taking place too.
+2. Training If the marketing budget has been cut, it’s likely that there have been other cuts taking place too.
 This may include internal resources.
-In order to make the most of what you have available to you, re-training staff is a good way to improve things.
-Whether this is expanding skill-sets or levelling-up current skills, having your team working to the best of their abilities is a great way of making the most of what you have.
+Make the most of what you have available to you; re-training staff is a good way to improve things.
+Whether this is expanding skill sets or levelling up current skills, having your team working to the best of their abilities is a great way of making the most of what you have.

-Agency partnerships Partner agencies have the expertise in their field, they can give you insights and support in order to maximise your ROI.
+3. Agency partnerships Partner agencies have the expertise in their field; they can give you insights and support to maximise your ROI.
 This can be a cheaper solution than hiring someone with the equivalent skills.

 Summing Up

-Budget cuts aren’t fun for anyone, no matter what department they’re working in.
+Budget cuts aren’t fun for anyone.
 So use the knowledge you have to redefine your marketing strategy from both a tactical and measurement standpoint.
-Hopefully this will allow you to see where your money is being spent and what you’re getting back from it, and could help to protect you from future cuts.
+Hopefully, this will allow you to see where your money is being spent and what you’re getting back from it while helping to protect you from future cuts.